All About Butterfly Bush

 While butterfly bushes are quite low maintenance overall, annual pruning and regular deadheading is recommended to maintain your plant’s best health.
 Deadheading your plants means snipping off any browning flower clusters to encourage more flowering though the bloom season.
 Butterfly bushes bloom best on younger, vigorous growth and later in the season.
 Pruning back annually early in spring before the plant leafs out will help remove any broken or winter-damaged branches from your plant and encourage new shoots.
 Check out our other posts on pruning to read more about specific techniques and the right way to take care of your garden.

 Size Options: Large verses Dwarf

 Butterfly bushes come in 2 general categories- a “larger” size that grows between 3 to 5 feet in width and 5 to 10 feet in height and the “dwarf” size that grows between 2 to 4 feet in width and 2 to 4 feet in height.
 There are various colors and bloom shapes that come in both categories.
-A couple of our favorites at the nursery are Dark Knight and the Pugster series.
+A couple of our favorites at the nursery are Dark Knight, and both the Pugster and new Tower series.
 To see what we have in stock, please visit our Butterfly Bush inventory page.